 • Potential estate planning and inheritance benefits

-That said, these assets require expert verification, proper storage, and, in the case of art, market expertise.
-For long-term capital preservation, they are best treated as strategic reserves, not core portfolio holdings—complementing, rather than replacing, more liquid or income-generating assets.
+That said, these assets require expert verification, proper storage, and in the case of art, genuine market expertise.
+Treat them as strategic reserves, not core portfolio holdings.
+They should complement your more liquid and income-generating assets, not replace them.

 Accumulate Art Jewelry